ginstrom/paladin-novel/manuscript/chapter-13.md

 "This is Marcus," Sim said as they reached the group.
 "He's traveled from Westport.
 Three weeks on foot."

 Westport.
 Gond's jaw tightened.
-That was nearly a hundred miles south—farther than any previous refugee had traveled to reach them.
+That was nearly a hundred miles southeast—farther than any previous refugee had traveled to reach them.
 The implications were troubling.

 Marcus raised his head, and Gond saw tears cutting tracks through the grime on his cheeks.
 "My granddaughter," he whispered.
 "The wasting sickness.
 The healers in Westport... they said there was nothing... but I heard stories.
 A man who could work miracles.
 Please, I have gold—"